 The STA-52B does not have that feature but does have a speaker A Rev setting which will reverse the A and B speakers in case you want to hear the guitar solo in a song on your right instead of your left.
 I’m not exactly sure why that’s useful but it probably sounded cool to a kid looking through the Radio Shack catalog back in 1980.

 As you can see it also has both DIN and standard inputs for Tape which is nice.
 The styling really is nice and the genuine walnut veneer case adds to the look.

 OK, so it’s not a monster receiver – more like a Minion receiver.
 But, every receiver has its place, and this one is a fine example of the lower end of the spectrum.
-In fact, if you want a nice, clean, easy to use receiver for your turntable or reel-to-reel and don’t need to fill a large room with sound then this little guy can be had for around $60.
-Not much to spend in order to dabble in to the world of vintage audio.
+In fact, if you want a nice, clean, easy to use receiver for your turntable or reel-to-reel and don’t need to fill a large room with sound then this little guy can do the job.
+And, it won’t cost you too much in order to dabble in the world of vintage audio.